ka-kwok/telecom-churn-ml-prediction/README.md

 The developed churn prediction models effectively identify high-risk customers and provide actionable insights for retention.

-Among all tested algorithms, Logisic Regression achieved the highest overall performance with a Precision score of 0.69, demonstrating superior predictive capability.
+Among all tested algorithms, Logisic Regression achieved the highest overall performance with a Accuracy Score of 0.82 and Precision score of 0.69, demonstrating superior predictive capability.

 **Key churn drivers** include: